 The hiring and incorporation processes in Australia are often complex, time-consuming, and involve numerous legal and compliance challenges.
 Global Upside simplifies these processes and lifts the compliance burden from your business.
 Our teams have the experience and expertise required to help you establish a legal entity in Australia.
 We also offer PEO/EOR solutions to companies interested in hiring employees quickly, without setting up a legal entity in the country.

-Australia is the largest country in Oceania and the world’s sixth-largest country by total area.
+Australia is the largest economy in Oceania and the world’s sixth-largest country by total area.
 The country’s population of over 25 million is highly urbanized and heavily concentrated on the eastern seaboard.
 Australia has a market economy, a high GDP per capita, and a relatively low rate of poverty.

-- Australia ranks as the 14th largest economy in the world by nominal GDP
+- Australia ranks as the 14th largest economy in the world by nominal GDP.

-- Australia is the world’s 5th most business-friendly country
+- Australia is the world’s 5th most business-friendly country.

 A proprietary company is a limited liability company with a maximum of 50 investors.
 A proprietary company is an independent legal entity that is managed by a board of directors who make all decisions about the general affairs of the company.
 The investors or directors can appoint other directors, as well as remove them.